Top Tips to achieve mindfulness

 How can I practise mindfulness?

-There are many steps you can take to become more mindful.
-Not all of them may be for you, but trying even just one of these things can set you on the path of reaching a balanced acceptance of the present.
+There are many steps you can take to start practising mindfulness.
+Not all of them may be for you, but trying even just one of these ideas could help you to become more mindful.

 How do you meditate?